 This early years enrichment opportunity will allow children to spend the vast majority of their day outside engaged in meaningful ways with their body, mind and spirit while located in a natural setting.
 These students will continue with their current Parkland School Division kindergarten programming within their respective community schools.

-Working as a group of explorers, nature-based kindergarten children will be given additional outdoor opportunities by Parkland School Division to be self-directed through their own curiosity and play.
+Working as a group of adventurers, nature-based kindergarten children will be given additional outdoor opportunities by Parkland School Division to be self-directed through their own curiosity and exploration.
 Using multiple natural learning environments, children will develop confidence in their own abilities to investigate and to collaborate outdoors and within their natural environment.
 Children will be physically active and engaged in movement skills that will facilitate their balance, stamina and strength.

 Children will be supported by trained, certificated staff who use an emergent curriculum in addition to a risk management plan to include activities and learning experiences that occur outside.
 In order to ensure an optimal environment for the children, a teacher and educational assistant will be available to support the kindergarten students.

 On Fridays (weather permitting), classes will travel to other nearby nature spaces, including the Chickakoo Lake Recreation Area and Muir Lake Day Use Area, to expand their exploration.
-Future plans include a partnership with neighbouring private property owners, so that classes may access even more nearby nature.

 Fees for the Nature Kindergarten Program are included in the Parkland School Division Fees and Allowances Schedule for 2020-2021 as approved by the Board of Trustees at their regular meeting on March 10, 2020.
 The fees for the program have been set at $6,000 or $600 per month.
 Nature Kindergarten fees are charged on a cost-recovery basis for the program.
 The fees will offset costs that include: